JeffreySarnoff/FastRationals.jl/README.md

 ### differences from system rationals

-There is no `FastRational` representation for Infinity.
-There is no support for comparing a `FastRational` with NaN.
+- There is no `FastRational` representation for Infinity
+- There is no support for comparing a `FastRational` with NaN

 #### enhanced rounding